BesartaTefiki/JavaProject.HotelManagementSystem/README.md

 You will need the following software and libraries installed on your machine:

-- Java 8 or higher
+- Java 8 or later
 - Gradle
 - Spring Boot framework
 - IntelliJ IDEA